Luos-io/Documentation/src/pages/tools/pyluos.md

 ![python](../../_assets/img/pyluos-1.png)

-> **Note:** In the previous picture, *Jupyter* use *Python 3* but you also can use *Python 2.7* depending on your computer configuration.
+> **Note:** In the previous picture, *Jupyter* uses *Python 3*, but you also can use *Python 2.7* depending on your computer configuration.

 ![Jupyter](../../_assets/img/pyluos-2.png)

-The Jupyter work-space looks like the following image.
-On the keyboard,  `Shift+Enter` executes any selected part of code.
+The Jupyter work space looks like the following image.
+On the keyboard, `Shift+Enter` executes any selected part of the code.

 Now you are ready to code using Python.

 ### Import Pyluos

 The first thing to do is to call the Pyluos library along with the `Device` tool inside that library:

 ```python